medialab/minet/docs/cli.md

   -f, --format {csv,jsonl,ndjson}
                                 Serialization format for scraped/extracted data.
                                 Defaults to `csv`.
+  -k, --insecure                Whether to allow ssl errors when performing
+                                requests or not.
   -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
   -n, --normalized-url-cache    Whether to normalize url cache used to assess if
                                 some url was already visited.